tnh/simple-sinatra-app/puppet/README.txt

 REA site performance pre-interview task puppet module

 Assumptions:
-1. The new server have on of the followings OSs RedHat, CentOS or Ubuntu
+1. The new server have one of the followings OSs RedHat, CentOS or Ubuntu
 2. The new server get it IP and DNS setting from DHCP.
 3. The new server can connect to the puppet master server.
 4. The new server have access to the internet for downloading required packages and ruby gems.